The-Designlab/java_script/README.md

-# honeypot-form_trap.js
+# honeypot-form_trap.js - v1.2

-Here is the updated `README.md` file, complete with the autofill protections.
 I have updated the default ID to `website-url` as the new baseline best practice for your agency, as it provides that extra layer of "belt and suspenders" security against password managers.

-You can copy and paste this directly into your GitHub repository to overwrite the previous version.

 ---